tig-foundation/tig-monorepo/tig-challenges/src/cur_decomposition/OVERVIEW.md

 1. **`finalize_kernel` on fuel-checked stream after fuel exhaustion**: `finalize_kernel` is launched on `solve_stream` (fuel-checked).
 If the solver exhausted fuel via `asm("trap")`, the stream may be in a bad state and `finalize_kernel` could fail to run.
 Need to verify that trap doesn't poison the stream for subsequent kernel launches.
 See `tig-runtime/src/main.rs` c008 dispatch block and `tig-binary/src/framework.cu`.

-2. **GPU memory lifecycle of `challenge_view` allocations**: Each iteration of the runtime loop creates a `challenge_view` with an m x n `CudaSlice`.
-If cudarc's `Drop` for `CudaSlice` is deferred or pooled rather than immediate, GPU memory could accumulate across the 13 iterations.
+2. **GPU memory lifecycle of Challenge allocations**: Each `Challenge` returned by `generate_multiple_instances` holds an m x n `CudaSlice`.
+If cudarc's `Drop` for `CudaSlice` is deferred or pooled rather than immediate, GPU memory for all 13 instances could accumulate.
 Worth testing with large matrices.

 3. **`Vec<Solution>` serde round-trip**: The runtime serializes `Vec<c008::Solution>` via `serde_json::to_string`.
 Each `Solution` uses `impl_base64_serde!` for custom serde (bincode -> gzip -> base64).
 The verifier deserializes with `serde_json::from_str::<Vec<c008::Solution>>`.
 Need to verify this round-trips correctly — that the macro's custom `Serialize`/`Deserialize` impls work as expected when nested inside a `Vec` serialized by serde_json.